petrelharp/landscape_geometry/outline.md

 In an analysis we need to specify:

-1. A habitat raster and a portion of the raster to use.
+1. A habitat raster and a portion of the raster to use. (in `habitats/`)
-2. Models of migration, including accessible portions of the raster.
+2. Carrying capacities and choice of accessible portions of the raster. (in `populations/`)
-3. Carrying capacity and other demographic details.
+2. Models of migration and methods for population regulation. (in `demographies/`)

 We will then record: